Davidundso/taylor/README.md

 # taylor
-This repository will be used for my bachelor thesis: Aiming to improve on line search methods in ML.
+This repository will be used for my bachelor thesis: Aiming to improve line search methods in ML.

 **usage**
 Clone the repository and follow the instructions: